• Home

 New Guy Intro: Who you are

-A typical introduction is void of anything we care about.
-Your name, your job and title, the number of kids you have.
-Where you live.
+A typical introduction is void of anything men typically ask about: You may expect to tell everyone your job and title, the number of kids you have, and where you live.
 Honestly, we don't care about that.
 We don't want to know what you are, we want to know who you are.
 To get to that, we might ask you about your beard, your favorite hobby, or what you bought at your last gas station visit.
 Yeah - we're more like that.

 The Declaration